-This initial finding raises a question: should we see this reemergence of rhythm as more than a fad?
-Should we see it, more specifically, as a transformation of knowledge or what one might call a "paradigm shift"?
+This initial finding raises a question: should we see this re-emergence of rhythm as more than a fad?
+Should we see it, more specifically, as a transformation of knowledge or what one might call a 'paradigm shift'?

-Assuming that we define the concept of "paradigm" as Thomas Kuhn did in the early 1960s, this would require that some problems, methods, concepts or certain findings would effectively be shared by a sufficiently large number of science and would provide a framework or a common epistemological support.
+Assuming that we define the concept of 'paradigm' as Thomas Kuhn did in the early 1960s, this would require that some problems, methods, concepts or certain findings would effectively be shared by a sufficiently large number of science and would provide a framework or a common epistemological support.
 Nowadays, obviously, this is not the case.
-Although increasingly frequent and spread in various fields, attention to rhythmic thematic remains dispersed and borrowings between disciplines are still rather rare.
+Although increasingly frequent and spread in various fields, attention to rhythmic thematics remains dispersed and borrowings between disciplines are still rather rare.

 This can be interpreted in three ways.
-The first, the most radical, would be that there is none and there never will be a "rhythm paradigm."
-This interpretation cannot be excluded from the outset but it has the flaw of closing the debate even though we have not yet verified whether other interpretations might be possible.

-The second, already a little more favorable, would be that the various examples that have just been quickly listed suggest that we would be at the mere beginning of a paradigm shift.
+The first, the most radical, would be that there is no and there will never be such thing as a 'rhythm paradigm.'
+This interpretation cannot be excluded from the outset but it has the flaw to close the debate even though we have not yet verified whether other interpretations are possible.
+The second, which is already a little more favorable, would be that the various examples, that have just been quickly listed, suggest that we would be at the mere beginning of a paradigmatic shift.
 This shift would be advanced enough to be detectable but not enough to be effective.
 The substitution of the new epistemological framework to the previous one would not be completed yet but it could happen in a foreseeable future.

-The last one would be that we may need to question Kuhn's view of scientific paradigms, which itself is a byproduct of a particular conception of science inspired by structuralism.
-Is it not possible indeed, that a paradigm supports, enlivens, irrigates various sciences without constituting an a priori, unconscious, uniform, with no exception framework?
+The last one would be that we may need to question Kuhn's view of scientific paradigms, which is itself a byproduct of a particular conception of science inspired by systemism/structuralism.
+Is it not possible indeed, that a paradigm supports, enlivens, irrigates some science without constituting an a priori, unconscious, uniform framework without exception?
 Could we not see the rhythmic paradigm rhythmically, i.e. as a simultaneously unitary and multiple ensemble of specific yet shareable ways to make the thought flow?

-To put it in a nutshell, it is the third hypothesis which seems to me the most likely in view of the research that has been conducted on RHUTHMOS.
-The rhythm is indeed a new paradigm but in quite a new way which implies diversity of approaches and flexible articulations.
-It is in this sense that I will use the term paradigm in my presentation.
+To put it in a nutshell, it is the third hypothesis which seems to me the most likely in view of the research that has been conducted on the web platform Rhuthmos.
+Rhythm is indeed a new paradigm but in quite a new way which implies diversity of approaches and flexible articulations.
+It is in this sense that we will use the term paradigm here.